 Ph.D., Russian Academy of Science

-Our research is directed towards the understanding of the fundamental mechanisms of intracellular membrane trafficking in health and disease conditions.
-Our laboratory has played a principal role in the discovery of novel vesicle tethering factors and published more than 70 original papers in high-profile journals, including Journal of Cell Biology, PNAS, Journal of Neuroscience, Molecular Biology of the Cell, Scientific Reports, Nature Communications, and Nature Optics.
-Our research has been continuously supported by grants from both NSF and NIH.
+Our laboratory has played a principal role in the discovery of novel membrane trafficking factors and published more than 80 original papers in high-profile journals, including Journal of Cell Biology, PNAS, Journal of Neuroscience, Molecular Biology of the Cell, Scientific Reports, Nature Communications, and Nature Optics.
+Our research has been continuously supported by grants from both NIH and NSF.

 We have pioneered the functional analysis of the Conserved Oligomeric Golgi (COG), an evolutionarily conserved protein complex critical for membrane trafficking and protein modifications in the Golgi apparatus.
 The COG complex interacts with components of the core membrane fusion machinery to orchestrate docking and fusion of transport vesicles with their acceptor membrane.
-By using state of the art biochemical (in vitro reconstitution), genetic (CRISPR/Cas9 gene editing) and microscopy (superresolution fluorescent, live cell, and electron microscopy) approaches, we will further determine how the key components of intracellular membrane trafficking machinery work together to direct efficient protein trafficking in human cells.
+By using state of the art biochemical (in vitro reconstitution), genetic (CRISPR/Cas9 gene editing), and microscopy (superresolution fluorescent, live cell, and electron microscopy) approaches, we are determining how the key components of intracellular membrane trafficking machinery work together to direct efficient protein trafficking in human cells.

-Another direction of our work is devoted to undestending how various pathogens are exploiting mammalian intracellular trafficking machinery.
-For instance, the COG complex is manipulated by viruses (SARS-Cov-2, HIV, Chikungunya, Hepatitis C, Dengue, and Orthopoxvirus), pathogenic bacteria (Chlamydia and Brucella), and toxins (typhoid, SubAB, Shiga, and Cholera).
+The COG complex is manipulated by a variety of viruses (SARS-Cov-2, HIV, Chikungunya, Hepatitis C, Dengue, and Orthopoxvirus), pathogenic bacteria (Chlamydia and Brucella), and toxins (typhoid, SubAB, Shiga, Ricin, and Cholera).
+Another direction of our work is devoted to understanding how various pathogens are exploiting mammalian intracellular trafficking machinery.
 It is not clear how these diverse groups of pathogens evolved to rely on COG function.
-Undestending molecular basis of COG-pathogen interactions will allow us to develop the strategies to protect cells and organisms from pathogen-born diseases.
+Understanding the molecular basis of COG-pathogen interactions will allow us to develop strategies to protect cells and organisms from pathogen-borne diseases.

 Prydz K, Lupashin V, Wang Y, Saraste J. Editorial: Golgi Dynamics in Physiological and Pathological Conditions.
 Front Cell Dev Biol. doi: 10.3389/fcell.2020.00007 PMCID: PMC7000357